-According to this article on the Harvard Graduate School of Education’s website, students lose approximately 2.6 months of math learning over the summer, and teachers have to use class time to make up for the loss, preventing them from moving forward.
+According to this article on the Harvard Graduate School of Education’s website, students lose approximately 2.6 months of math learning over the summer.
+Teachers then have to use class time in the fall to make up for the loss, slowing them from moving forward and teaching new topics.

 The article goes on to say that many people don’t realize math’s impact outside of the classroom, and parents may be less inclined to practice math at home.

 “Parents often think that their kids learn math in school, and that it’s sort of the school’s domain,” says doctoral student Kathleen Lynch in the article.

 Math is more easily overlooked than subjects like reading, and trying to build a bedtime math routine is often not as appealing as a reading routine – especially if your child is already struggling with the subject.

 Moving from a grade school to a middle school program or changing schools entirely can leave some students even further behind if the new teacher picks up in a different place from where your student left off.